r-devel/template-repository/CONTRIBUTING.md

 you can write your question in the issue.
 It is also advisable to search the internet for answers first.

-If you have not been able to find an answer to your question, we recommend the following:
+If you have not been able to find an answer or relevant issue, we recommend the following:

 - Open an [Issue](ISSUES_URL/new).